Where should you go out in Connecticut?

 There's a vast landscape out there for nightlife.
 So when you're in the mood to head out for a night on the town, it's important to know what you're getting into.

-We talked to the host of "The Local Drinking Show," a segment on WTNH about Connecticut's drinking culture, to find out the different types of bars you'll encounter in the area.
+We talked to podcast host and local bar expert Ken Tuccio to find out the different types of bars you'll encounter in the area.

 "Fairfield County is the most competitive market in the state.
 People want quality beer and cocktails and bar tenders who know what's up.
 They want to be able to walk into a bar and have the bartender give them advice," Tuccio said.